google/WebFundamentals/src/content/en/tools/chrome-devtools/dom/index.md

 1. Go to the [Appendix: Scroll into view](#scroll2) section at the bottom of this page.
    The instructions continue there.

+After completing the instructions at the bottom of the page you should jump back up to here.

 ### Search for nodes {: #search }

 You can search the DOM Tree by string, CSS selector, or XPath selector.